-To register and make your payment, please contact firstname.lastname@example.org.
+To register and make your payment, please make a non-refundable 50% deposit with rest due by August 1, 2019 or pay in full.
+Please contact firstname.lastname@example.org

 Payment can be made by Venmo, Paypal, Zelle, free Bank Transfer to US or European Bank account or Transferwise.
 Please contact Claudine to assist you with cheapest transaction option.
-You can also contact her at +1831212-7225 by phone, SMS or Whatsapp.
+You can also contact her at +1831212-7225 by phone, SMS or Whatsapp for registration information.

-There are 4 work trade positions open for the full 5-week workshop each for 1.25 hours per day in either the kitchen or onsite.
+There are 2 work trade positions left for the full 5-week workshop each for 1.25 hours per day in either the kitchen or onsite.
 Each position gives a $250 discount off of the full workshop payment, which depends on when you decide to complete the payment.
-To hold your spot there is a 50% deposit due immediately and then you have the choice of paying by May 18 ($2500), or after May 18, 2019 ($2600).
+To hold your spot there is a 50% deposit due immediately with the balance due by August 1, 2019 ($2600).
 No experience is needed and they will not interfere with your class hours.

 The kitchen work trade positions will most likely be in charge of preparing and putting out breakfast from 6:30-7:30am and cleaning up from 8:15-8:30am.
 The onsite work trade positions will also be early morning shifts prepping the work site from 7:00-8:00am before breakfast and then staying from 5:30-5:45pm for extra clean-up or prep work at the end of the day.

 Please inquire for applications asap as these are the first spots to go.